-“A little dose of nature could be really good for everyone,” says Bryant Baker, a conservation director at Los Padres ForestWatch, who organizes community hikes.
+“A little dose of nature could be really good for everyone,” says Bryant Baker, a conservation director at Los Padres ForestWatch, who organizes community hikes in the Los Padres National Forest.

 Although exercising in large groups is not recommended right now, here are some of Baker’s favorite spots to check out alone or with your family.
 Remember to continue practicing social distancing by staying at least six feet away from others -- and below are more tips for keeping others safe in nature.